 Old Carpet Stains

-David Knudsen from Carpet Cleaning Auckland Y writes; “I tried everything to get out some old stains on one of my carpets, to no avail.
+David Knudsen from Steam n Dry Carpet Cleaning North Shore; “I tried everything to get out some old stains on one of my carpets, to no avail.
 Then I tried the “Older Carpet Stain” tip of Tide, Vinegar and Warm Water.
 Voila!
-The stains came right up.
-The carpet doesn’t look new, but it sure looks a heck of a lot better.
-Just one thing to add to that tip.
-I tried it with both regular liquid Tide, and liquid Tide HE.
-Tide HE is a low-sudsing detergent for front loading washing machines.
-It worked better with Tide HE, there isn’t any foaming or excess suds on the carpet.”
-Thanks for the super tip Dave!
+Indeed, the stains came right up.
+Even though the carpet doesn’t look new, it looks much better.
+And I tried it with both regular liquid Tide and liquid Tide HE.
+Tide HE is a low-sudsing detergent for front-loading washing machines.
+Hence, It worked better with Tide HE; no foaming or excess suds are on the carpet.”
+Thanks for the super tip, Dave!

-Barb from Auckland writes; “To remove the dents that heavy furniture make in your carpets, place an ice cube in each one and just let it melt, it raises the pile back up.
-I’ve used it many times and it has always worked for me.
-There is only one problem that I have found… keeping my dog from taking the ice cubes.
-He loves them!”
-Thanks so much for sharing Barb!
+Barb from Auckland writes, “To remove the dents that heavy furniture make in your carpets, place an ice cube in each one and just let it melt.
+And it raises the pile back up.
+Thus, I’ve used it many times, which has always worked for me.
+Perhaps, there is only one problem I have found my dog from taking the ice cubes.
+Indeed, he loves them!”
+Thanks so much for sharing, Barb!